casper-ecosystem/donation-demo/docs/03-constructing-and-signing-casper-transactions.md

 ```

 - The proxy WASM is fetched from your backend API
-- This pattern allows you to call any contract dynamically
+- This pattern is used with Odra's ***payable*** entry point to attach a certain amount of CSPR that is transferred from the caller's purse to the contract.
 - The WASM is deployed as part of the session code

 ### 2. Preparing Arguments